This DIY anchor wreath is cute and so easy to make with ribbon.

 Materials to make a DIY anchor wreath

 - A wreath form!
 I recommend straw instead of foam for several reasons.
-They’re less expensive, biodegradable, and thicker!
-I used this 16″ straw wreath.
+They're less expensive, biodegradable, and thicker!
+I used a 16" straw wreath.

 - Hot glue.
-I recommend using high temp glue and a set of finger protectors.
-If you’re not sure about the different types of hot glue and what they’re used for, please check out this post on hot glue tips and tricks!
+I recommend using this post on hot glue tips and tricks!

 - A button or shell